simrailtools/backend/rest-api/sit-event-docs.md

     "category": "EIJ",
     // the number of the train (string, not null) "number": "5411",
+    // the line of the train (string, nullable) "line": "S41",
+    // the label of the train (string, nullable) "label": "Henryk",
     // the id of the signal ahead of the train (string, null if signal is too far away) "nextSignalId": "DG_A",
     // the distance of the train to the signal ahead (integer, null if signal is too far away)